pangenome/pggb/README.md

 Users should consider taking this script as a starting point for their own pangenome project.
 For instance, you might consider swapping out `wfmash` with `minimap2` or another PAF-producing long-read aligner.
 If the graph is small, it might also be possible to use `abPOA` or `spoa` to generate it directly.
-On the other hand, maybe you're starting with an assembly overlap graph which can be converted to blunt-ended GFA using _[gimbricate](https://github.com/ekg/gimbricate)_.
+On the other hand, maybe you're starting with an assembly overlap graph which can be converted to blunt-ended GFA using [gimbricate](https://github.com/ekg/gimbricate).
 You might have a validation process based on alignment of sequences to the graph, which should be added at the end of the process.

 ## downstream

-The resulting graph can then be manipulated with `odgi` for transformation, analysis, simplification, validation, interrogation, and visualization.
+The resulting graph can then be manipulated with [odgi](https://doi.org/10.1093/bioinformatics/btac308) for transformation, analysis, simplification, validation, interrogation, and visualization.
-It can also be loaded into any of the GFA-based mapping tools, including _[vg](https://github.com/vgteam/vg)_ `map`, `mpmap`, `giraffe`, and _[GraphAligner](https://github.com/maickrau/GraphAligner)_.
+It can also be loaded into any of the GFA-based mapping tools, including [vg](https://github.com/vgteam/vg) `map`, `mpmap`, `giraffe`, and [GraphAligner](https://github.com/maickrau/GraphAligner).
 Alignments to the graph can be used to make variant calls (`vg call`) and coverage vectors over the pangenome, which can be useful for phylogeny and association analyses.
 Using `odgi matrix`, we can render the graph in a sparse matrix format suitable for direct use in a variety of statistical frameworks, including phylogenetic tree construction, PCA, or association studies.